okiba-gang/okiba/packages/dom/README.md

 ## isChildOf(el, target)

-Checks if the given element has an ancestor which matches a selector
+Check if a given element is child of another.
+The target to match can be an element, selector, or array of selectors.